Voxelizer allows you to easily generate 2D and 3D paths for your CNC machine. In this tutorial we will see how the 3D milling workflow works.

-Here you can apply one or more operations to your paths, for each one specifying settings and tool used.
+Here you can apply one or more operations to your models, for each one specifying settings and tool used.
 At the moment you should generate one g-code per tool used, hence you cannot have multiple operations that used different tools because then during the process of milling the machine would not stop automatically to allow you to change the tool.
-For the specifics about each operation see our dedicated article 3D Milling Operations (coming soon).
+For the specifics about each operation see our dedicated article 3D Milling Operations.

 - Operation order list